-The addition of textile coatings in the manufacturing process greatly enhances the value of textile materials by extending their useful life and preserving their aesthetic appearance.
-Coating methods and technology have evolved alongside the increasingly stringent needs of manufacturers and design engineers.
+The addition of polymer coatings in the manufacturing process greatly enhances the value of textile materials by extending their useful life and preserving their aesthetic appearance.
+Coating methods and technology have evolved alongside the increasingly stringent needs of manufacturers and material scientists.

 Benefits of Polymer Coatings for Improving Textile Performance

 Textiles may be subject to a number of external pressures and abrasive elements during everyday use.
 For this reason, a number of coatings have been developed to reduce the wear of textile materials.
 Polymer coatings, in particular, offer enhanced protection on the surface of textile products while still allowing for water evaporation through the fabric—a process that is often hindered by other coating materials.
 Here are the 10 primary benefits of polymer textile coatings:

 Abrasion resistance is measured by rubbing flat materials against the fabric in question to determine the rate at which the fabric erodes.
 Polymer coatings create a layer on top of the textile fabric to add increased resistance to abrasion.
 It is particularly useful for materials that experience a great deal of friction, such as personal protective equipment (PPE), power transmission belts, backpacks, footwear, and synthetic leather products.

 Textile fabrics can be coated with polymers to increase their adhesion and tack to other surfaces or polymers.
 For this reason, rubber polymer coatings are ideal for use in high-performance vehicle tires, power transmission belts, and seals and gaskets.